 Chennai’s economy is based on the automobile sector, software services, hardware manufacturing, healthcare and financial services.
 1991 Census charted the bifurcation as the city’s workforce was mainly engaged in trade- 25.65%, manufacturing- 23.52%, construction- 6.3%, transportation- 10.72% whereas other services constituted- 31.8%.

 Companies like Infosys, TCS, Wipro, Satyam, HCL, EDS, Accenture, Sun Microsystems and HP are based in the city’s software and biotech parks.
-Software exports of Rs.1,442,140 million during 2006–07, earned name for Chennai as a second-largest exporter of software in the country, behind Bangalore.
+Software exports of Rs.1,442,140million during 2006–07, earned a name for Chennai as a second-largest exporter of software in the country, behind Bangalore.

-Chennai is seat of prominent financial institutions, including the World Bank, HSBC, Citi Bank.
-Chennai holds three large national level commercial banks and many state level co-operative banks, finance and insurance companies.
+Chennai is the seat of prominent financial institutions, including the World Bank, HSBC, Citi Bank.
+Chennai holds three large national level commercial banks and many state-level co-operative banks, finance and insurance companies.